 These are a few of the things that might affect your script.
 For these reasons, sometimes a slight tweak needs to be made.
 If you think your vision is as much of a science, as it is an art, then you are right!
 Let our experience be a guide to better vision for you.

 So, after all of this, we end up with a few numbers.
-Specifically, it is with these numbers our optical dispenser will find a suitable frame for you.
+It is with these numbers our optical dispenser will find a suitable frame for you.
 The same numbers also tell our lab how to cut your lenses.